 If you are concerned about the wellbeing of a child or are worried that they have suffered or are at risk of harm, you should contact Call Derbyshire immediately on 01629 533190.
 A trained social worker will take note of your concerns and ensure they are investigated fully.
 Your personal details can be kept private in this situation.

-Speak to a Designated safeguarding Lead (DSL) in school
+Speak to a Designated Safeguarding Lead (DSL) in school

 School has three people who will be available to speak to as a matter of urgency regarding the care of a child.
 The DSLs receive regular training in order to be able to take action or give advice on a concern.
 The DSLs in school are:

-Darren Hooley (Head Teacher)
+Kathryn McKinley (Head Teacher)

-Nicola Griffin (Senior Leader).
+Nicola Griffin (Senior Leader)

 Do not be afraid to voice a concern, no matter how small.
 Every concern will be treated seriously and investigated appropriately.